 The brand: One of the first brands to really put clean beauty on the map, ingredients take the utmost priority for this brand—both the ones they use and the ones they don’t.
 Most of their line-up contains high amounts of skincare ingredients, truly straddling the makeup-skincare line, and they also emphasize sustainable packaging.

-The hero product: A 2020 Byrdie Eco Beauty Award-winner for best foundation, we love Super Skin Tint SPF 40 not only for the sheer coverage and glowy finish but the fact that it also delivers your daily dose of SPF.
+The hero product: A Byrdie fave for best foundation, we love Super Skin Tint SPF 40 not only for the sheer coverage and glowy finish but the fact that it also delivers your daily dose of SPF.
 An SPF 40, to be exact, particularly impressive given how light this skincare-makeup hybrid is.
 Bonus points for the dropper applicator, which makes it easy to get the perfect amount (top tip: a little goes a long way).

 The brand: The makeup industry has come a long way when it comes to shade inclusivity (though there’s obviously still plenty of work to be done).
 But when supermodel Iman created her eponymous line in 1994, that was hardly the case.
 Sick of having to bring her own foundation to photoshoots, she launched the brand with the goal of offering plenty of shade options for women with darker skin.